Writing a great CV

 Check, check and check again for spelling and grammar…

 There should be no excuses for typos on your CV, so it is really important to proofread it carefully.
 When you spend so long looking at a document, it can be difficult to pick some of them up, so it is always a good idea to get someone else to check it for you also.

 Many jobs require good communication skills and I have often seen clients decline to interview candidates because of mistakes on their CV, as they think it shows a lack of attention to detail.

 Make sure that you fit in all the important stuff.

-It goes without saying that you should include your career history, education, name and contact details etc. It is always a good idea to include a list of some of your key achievements as this shows what you are most proud of and can present you in a very positive light.
+It goes without saying that you should include your career history (with dates and job titles), education, name, and contact details etc. It is always a good idea to include a list of some of your key achievements as this shows what you are most proud of and can present you in a very positive light.

 I tend to take the view that listing your personal interests is in most cases, not that relevant (sometimes it can be).
 I would keep this fairly limited if you are going to include it.